Daily readings

 Sunday, December 14, 2025

 John of the Cross.
 Advent.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationJohn of the Cross